DoubleCouponDay/stickle/README.md

 - Install the Windows Subsystem for Linux (WSL).

-- Install Docker Desktop using the WSL2 backend (Windows Subsystem for Linux).
+- Install Docker Desktop using the WSL2 backend.

-    - When using the WSL, ensure that Docker Desktop is running.

 - In a WSL shell, install the Dotnet SDK: